anushree1903/hi/README.md

-# love-calculator using HTML CSS Javascript
+# love-calculator
+using only Html, Vanilla JS and pure CSS.